Following the Arrows of Longing

 the path of myth

-What happens if you live your story till the end?
+What happens if you live your story to the end?

-To find the white fountain, I’m embarking on a pilgrimage in search of the binding element: the thing that is No‑Thing, connecting oneself to One-Self, each other, and the between to the beyond.
+The thing that is No‑Thing, connecting oneself to One-Self, each other, and the beyond.

-I suspect this binding element to be myth: The stories we live from, through, and towards.
+I suspect this element to be myth: The stories we live from, through, and towards.

 In the old sense of the greek wordTheoria which could be translated into sacred journey, I want to test the theory of Fateweaving by going on a pilgrimage.
 Fully trusting that the truth is revealed only when one is changed.